The Gulf News

-If you're curious about the nighttime view of our little piece of the planet from the International Space Station, now's your chance to have a gander (pardon the pun).

-If you're curious about the nighttime view of our little piece of the planet from the International Space Station, now's your chance to have a gander (pardon the pun).
+WOLFVILLE, NS - “It’s basically about jobs, growth and retention,” said Navdeep Bains, federal minister responsible for the Atlantic Canada Opportunities Agency.

+Nearly four years after the alleged murder of a Harbour Round man in Grand Falls-Windsor, the trial for one of the two women charged in his death has started.

-Ever been blinded by oncoming LED headlights?
+HOLYROOD, N.L. — Ever been blinded by oncoming LED headlights?
 You are not alone.
-The RCMP is warning that use of the aftermarket lights is illegal.
+The RCMP is warning that use of the aftermarket lights that are not DOT approved is illegal.

+A ceremony was held at Government House in St. John’s today to award 23 members of the Canadian Coast Guard’s Atlantic region with exemplary service medals.

 RNC Const.
 Joe Smyth acknowledged he had “nothing concrete” to believe that Donald Dunphy was a threat to then-premier Paul Davis.